ansys/grantami-bomanalytics/doc/source/api/sustainability/index.rst

 :ref:`ref_grantami_bomanalytics_api_sustainability_summary_bom` queries can be used to determine the environmental performance of a BoM (bill of materials) in Ansys Granta MI 2301 XML BoM format.

-.. note:: The functionality documented in this section is only available if you have the MI Sustainability feature included in your license.
+.. note:: The API documented in this section is only available if you have the MI Restricted Substances feature included in your license.
 A :class:`~ansys.grantami.bomanalytics.LicensingException` will be raised if the feature is not available.